DAGWorks-Inc/hamilton/docs/concepts/ui.rst

 3. Start the backend server
 4. Start the frontend server

 This takes a bit of time!
 So be patient.
-The server will be running on port 8242 -- in the logs you'll see something like this:
+The server will be running on port 8242.
 Then navigate to ``http://localhost:8242`` in your browser, and enter your email (this will be the username used within the app).

 Building the Docker Images locally
 __________________________________